Systemic story game development 2021

 This is the second post in the series about my design for a systemic story game.
 The first was about NetHack.
 I have been thinking about this for 30 years.
 Especially the last two years.

-I have tried to find the complete and perfect way to write about this and it has hold me back.
+I have tried to find the complete and perfect way to write about this and it has held me back.
 I have to start writing for myself and accept that a lot of it will be incomplete and of lesser quality.
 So this is it.
 I will start explaining part of it and it will be incomplete and probably even harder to understand than I had hoped for.

 The first thing would be to explain what a systemic story game is.
 In what way has this never been done?
 Why is this something desirable?

-But where is a duality that has crystallized in the game development community.
+But there is a duality that has crystallized in the game development community.
 Everyone has accepted it like it's some sort of immutable law.
 And it's about the conflict between player freedom and authored story.

 Systemic

 A systemic game consists of several things in the game world that the player can interact with.
-The outcome of those interactions are influenced by rules of how the things influence each other.
+The outcome of those interactions are influenced by rules of how things influence each other.
 The draw or the systemic game comes from when the possible combinations of interactions are large, interesting and unpredictable.

-All games has systems, but not to the degree that makes it a systemic game.
+All games have systems, but not to the degree that makes it a systemic game.
 The physics systems of 3D games may allow players to traverse to places not intended by the creators.
 One example of this would be when you can climb walls by jumping on objects you managed to attach to the wall.
 Common systems in games are fire, water, construction and destruction.
 A sandbox game allows some sort of construction and has several interacting systems.

 Story

-Dungeons & Dragons has had an enormous influence on computer games since it's inception almost 40 years ago.
+Dungeons & Dragons has had an enormous influence on computer games since its inception almost 40 years ago.
 Not only for the introduction of the concepts of experience points and gaining levels and character classes and looting and much much more.
-The swedish variant Drakar och Demoner blew my mind when I first saw the game in a game store 30 years ago.
+The Swedish variant Drakar och Demoner blew my mind when I first saw the game in a game store 30 years ago.
 It was the promise of boundless freedom.
 The game had no borders.
 You could go anywhere.
 You could do anything.
 That was the real draw of the role playing game.
 It has directly or indirectly greatly influenced all computer game developers.

 My favorite games are story-based.
-The story and characters engages me to play because I care about them.
+The story and characters engage me to play because I care about them.
 The process of overcoming obstacles and achieving happiness is satisfying.
 That is basically the primary addiction.

 Freedom

-It will differ from person to person, but most story games has parts where the agency falters.
+It will differ from person to person, but most story games have parts where the agency falters.
 You might want to go somewhere, say something or do something that the game doesn't let you do.
 It leads not only to frustration but also to the sense of entrapment.
 Loss of freedom.
-Your character in the game might be proficient climber but is in this case unable to get over an insignificant obstacle just because the game designer doesn't want you to go that way.
+Your character in the game might be a proficient climber but is in this case unable to get over an insignificant obstacle just because the game designer doesn't want you to go that way.
 Your character might do something that you would never want to choose in the same situation.
 But you have no choice in the situation if you want to continue the game.

 The branching story will accommodate a bit more freedom.
 But since this is just another version of the pre-authored story it will have the same limitations.
-It doesn't solve the combinatoric explosion of dependent outcomes.
+It doesn't solve the combinatorial explosion of dependent outcomes.
 The creators may have developed ten different endings.
-They saved them self a lot of work by doing variations of the ending.
+They saved themselves a lot of work by doing variations of the ending.
 If the game would continue they would have to accommodate all those variants for the continued game.
 Real choice will result in limitless variations.
 It simply doesn't work with pre-authored stories with hand-written dialogues and custom animations.

 Open world games will use isolation with contained side quests.
-They are pre-authored contained stories that has no influence on the content of other quests.
+They are pre-authored stories that have no influence on the content of other quests.
 They may use a system of faction relationships.
 That means that the designer of the quest has developed variants for accommodating your relationship with the person or faction.
 But every path and every interaction has been hand crafted and tested.
 More often than not you will find yourself in a situation where the dialogue or choice of actions doesn't make sense.

 Systemic story games

 My dream is to play a game that has both systemic object interactions and systemic story interactions.
 You would actually be able to find your own solutions to problems beyond what was thought about by the story authors.
 You could use the help from people of one side quest to find a creative solution to another situation.
-You could continue to develop relationships with anyone and see them react on your situation and the things you have done in the world.
+You could continue to develop relationships with anyone and see them react to your situation and the things you have done in the world.
 And all this would still be embedded in engaging story arcs with meaningful and thoughtful content.
 This would be a sandbox for learning about psychology, relationships, sociology, politics and life.

 [[https://www.reddit.com/r/gamedesign/comments/qt196i/systemic_story_game/]]